This post may contain compensated links. Find more info in my disclosure.

 You can see reviews and get the best deals on all the hotels in Cody and Yellowstone East Entrance lodging here.

 Best Hotels Near Yellowstone South Entrance

 Honestly, there are not many Yellowstone South Entrance Hotels.
 That’s because the Roosevelt Parkway and then Grand Teton National Park are immediately adjacent to the South Entrance.
 That’s awesome, of course, because it means there is a whole lot of public land to explore.

 For hotels near Grand Tetons and Yellowstone National Park, you can stay at a few places that hold Forest Service leases or inholdings on National Forest land.
 I’ll share a couple of my favorite Yellowstone resorts and dude ranches that will allow you to easily access both Yellowstone and Grand Teton National Parks.

 Brooks Lake Lodge is one of the closer places for lodging near Yellowstone South Entrance, though it is still a bit of a (very scenic) drive.

-My family and I spent a couple nights here and had a great mountain getaway.
-We rode horse, shot arrows, hiked, relaxed in the spa, and ate like Western royalty.
+My family and I spent a couple of nights here and had a great mountain getaway.
+We rode horses, shot arrows, hiked, relaxed in the spa, and ate like Western royalty.
 You can read about our adventures in this Outdoor Families Magazine article.